minimaxir/reactionrnn/README.md

 ## Disclaimer

-reactionrnn is not supported by Facnot endorsed ebook.
+reactionrnn is not supported by nor endorsed by Facebook.

+## License

+MIT